oserve/PyNMR/README.md

 ------------
 ###For development version :
 - Copy the files into a single directory anywhere on your disk
-- Edit .pymolrc in your home directory and add "run /path/to/files/pymolNMR.py"
 - Edit variable "installDir" in pymolNMR.py (Hopefully this should not be needed in the future)

 ###For user friendly version :
 - Download "PyNMRPG.py"

-- Use the Pymol standard plugin install in the main menu
+For both versions, use the Pymol standard plugin install in the main menu

 Start plugin :
 ------------

-###For development version :

-It is not a standard pymol plugin, so you have to type in the command line (or add in .pymolrc) : pyNMR.startGUI()

-###For user friendly version :

 Start PyNMR from the plugin menu.